Frequently Asked Questions

 The more common type of electrical stimulator on the market today is actually an EMS unit.
 EMS stands for electrical muscle stimulation.
 They are available over the counter.
 Instead of targeting the nerves, they use a different program/frequency to target the muscles.
 It forces the muscles themselves to move.
 This is why it's good for physical therapy and athletes, it exercises muscles more effectively than we could do consciously.
 Just like going to the gym, it puts stress on the body.
 Too much force can be painful.
 And if you do it for too long, the muscles get tired and ache just like overdoing an exercise routine.

 Instead of forcing the body to respond, microcurrent speaks the body's own language which does not cause stress but instead helps the healing process to occur naturally.
 With a TENS or EMS unit, the body adapts so power levels need to be continually increased to achieve the same effects which can be very painful.
-Microcurrent is the opposite;, as the body's communication pathways are opened the body becomes more receptive and the power levels are actually turned down.
+Microcurrent is the opposite; as the body's communication pathways are opened the cells becomes more receptive and the power levels are actually turned down.

 Is it painful?